-Back when DOS (Disk Operating System) was the main operating system for computers, ages ago, the Print Screen keyboard key used to capture the screen and directly print it on the default printer.
-Nowadays, Windows 10 does not do that anymore.
+Ages ago, when DOS (Disk Operating System) was the main computer operating system, the Print Screen keyboard key was used to capture the screen and directly print it on the default printer.
+Nowadays, neither Windows 11 nor Windows 10 does that.
 Instead, pressing the Print Screen key takes a screenshot and puts it inside the system’s clipboard.
 Sure, you can paste it from the clipboard in any image editing app and print it from there.
-What if you don’t want to take all those steps?
+But what if you don’t want to take all those steps?
 What if you want to Print Screen directly to a printer?
 In other words, how can you automatically send your screen to the printer?
-Here are two ways to do that in Windows 10:
+Here are two ways to do that in Windows 11 or Windows 10:

 Every time you want to take a screenshot of the screen and send it directly to your printer, press the Print Screen (PrtSc) key on your keyboard.